krmaxwell/krmaxwell.github.io/_posts/2015-05-07-tempfile-module.md

 ```
 try:
     temp_path = tempfile.mkdtemp(dir=my_dir)
+    os.rmdir(temp_path)
 except OSError:
     logging.error('Could not create subdirectory in %s' % my_dir)
-else:
-    os.rmdir(temp_path)
 ```

 This works almost identically except for the lack of a file descriptor to track and close.
+Again, your program can use the temporary directory for a bit and move the `os.rmdir()` call outside the `try`.